Nehemiah 3 – The Building of the Walls

 c.
 Rephaiah the son of Hur, leader of half the district of Jerusalem: He worked on this section of the wall.
 Here was another leader who knew real leadership is getting down and doing it – being a servant, instead of expecting others to do it for you.

 d.
-Jedaiah the son of Harumaph made repairs in front of his house: Five times in the Nehemiah 3, it speaks of those who worked on the section right in front of their house.
-Often, we need to give attention to the work of God right at our own homes.
-If the work needs to be done anywhere, it needs to be done at our homes.
+Jedaiah the son of Harumaph made repairs in front of his house: Several times in the Nehemiah 3, it speaks of those who worked on the section right in front of their house.
+Often, we need to give attention to the work of God in our own homes.
+If the work needs to be done anywhere, it needs to be done in our homes.

 i.
 The names of the men who are said to have made repairs in front of his house are interesting:

-· Nehemiah 3:10 mentions Jedaiah, and his name means He who calls unto God.
-Our homes must be places of prayer, where the family calls unto God.
+· Nehemiah 3:10 mentions Jedaiah, and his name means he who calls unto God.
+Our homes must be places of prayer, where the family calls on God.

 i.
 A believer should never let a past failure get in the way of serving God.
 Repent, set it right, make a stand for righteousness – and get on serving the LORD.